 The Government of Canada's Policy Framework for Radioactive Waste, released in 1996, sets out the roles of government and nuclear waste producers.
-Three principles are defined in this policy framework:
+Three principles were defined:

-- The federal government will ensure that radioactive waste is managed in the long term in a safe, environmentally sound, comprehensive, cost-effective and integrated manner. - The federal government has the responsibility to develop policy, regulate and oversee waste owners to ensure that they comply with legal requirements and meet their funding and operational responsibilities in accordance with approved waste disposal plans. - >> The waste owners are responsible, in accordance with the "polluter pays" principle, for the funding, organization, management and operation of disposal and other facilities required for their wastes.
+- >> The federal government will ensure that radioactive waste is managed in the long term in a safe, environmentally sound, comprehensive, cost-effective and integrated manner. - >> The federal government has the responsibility to develop policy, regulate and oversee owners to ensure that they comply with legal requirements and meet their funding and operational responsibilities in accordance with approved waste disposal plans. - >> The waste owners are responsible, in accordance with the principle of "polluter pays," for the funding, organization, management and operation of disposal and other facilities required for their wastes.

-Further guidance was provided in 1998 in the Government of Canada's response to the Seaborn Panel, which examined the disposal concept for used nuclear fuel management proposed by Atomic Energy of Canada Limited (AECL) between 1989 and 1998.
-Significant policy objectives include:
+Further guidance was provided in 1998 in the Government of Canada's response to the Seaborn Panel.
+Significant policy objectives included:

-- Establishment of dedicated funds by producers and owners to finance the long-term management of nuclear fuel waste; and - Establishment of a waste management organization to report regularly to the federal government on the progress of used fuel management activities in Canada.
+- >> Establishment of dedicated funds by producers and owners to finance the long-term management of nuclear fuel waste, and - >> Establishment of a waste management organization to report regularly to the federal government on the progress of used fuel management activities in Canada.